Table of Contents

-The California Medical Marijuana Identification Card presently exempts qualified patients from paying the state sales tax altogether.
+The California Medical Marijuana Identification Card exempts qualified patients from paying the state sales tax.
 Also, it protects those who possess up to eight ounces of the botanical herb.
-This is seven ounces more than the over 21 recreational limits.
+This is seven ounces more than the over-21 recreational limits.

 Medical patients who have a state medical marijuana ID card will be exempt from the state sales tax immediately.
 If you spend more than $100 per month on medicine, it should pay you to get a state ID card.
 Under Prop 64, the card fees are capped at $100, and $50 for Medi-Cal patients.
 (Source.)

-For some time now, card-holding patients could grow at least six plants for personal consumption.
-Although local laws are requiring medical marijuana patients to identify themselves, the trade-off is that they can use and possess large amounts of product.
-So that way they can buy and transport more than the recreational limit.
+For some time, card-holding patients could grow at least six plants for personal consumption.
+Although local laws require medical marijuana patients to identify themselves, the trade-off is that they can use and possess large amounts of the product.
+So that way, they can buy and transport more than the recreational limit.

 Hence, Code Enforcement officers could be seeing an uptick in business.
 And since Uber and Lyft are helping reduce D.U.I.
 Arrests, cities, and counties need new forms of revenue.
 BE WARNED growers and M.J. users.